sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 expect(integers).toEqual([1, 2, 3])
 -->

-Here, in the first example, the `map()` method calls the `parseInt()` function with an element’s index as a radix, resulting in an incorrect result.
+In the first example, the `map()` method calls the `parseInt()` function with an element’s index as a radix, resulting in an incorrect result.
 In the second example, we explicitly pass only the value to the `parseInt()` function, so it uses the default radix of 10.

 Second, it may mysteriously break when the callback function adds another parameter.
 Even TypeScript will miss this issue if the types of the new parameters match those expected by the `map()` method.